 - Presence of keyword in the anchor: Including the targeted keyword in the anchor tag is a good best practice but has minimal influence on domain rankings — except with very popular keywords.

 Earning backlinks (which is commonly known as link building or link earning) is an essential component of off-site SEO.
 Followed backlinks from high-authority, popular websites are more valuable and worth earning.
-Those from low-authority, potentially spammy websites are not desired.
+Those from low-authority, potentially spammy websites are not desired, and might have to be disavowed.
 Whether or not a link is followed is definitely relevant.
 That means nofollow links are valuable too.

 Even just being mentioned on high-quality sites can give your brand a boost.
 When linking out to other websites, the choices you make regarding the page from which you link also impact the value you confer.
 This has to do with the page's authority, search engine accessibility, content, the anchor text you use, etc. In essence, if getting valuable backlinks, you should also reciprocate that when giving, although sometimes that is not the case, especially if your website is new.